-Dennis D. Mele is a shareholder and Chair of the Land Use & Zoning practice group.
+Dennis D. Mele is a partner and Chair of the Land Use & Zoning practice group.
 He is widely recognized for his work in land use, zoning, environmental and governmental law.
 Having experience as a land planner and a city manager, Mr. Mele has a unique understanding of the myriad issues developers, property owners and local governments face; and, is able to advise clients on a wide range of complex matters.

 Mr. Mele represents clients before federal, state, regional and local government agencies.
 He has extensive experience in land use, construction and budgeting issues pertaining to real estate development projects.
 In addition, he represents developers in obtaining approvals for Developments of Regional Impact (DRI’s), land use plan amendments, dredge and fill/environmental resource permitting and other development projects.
 Mr. Mele also has experience in representing clients with regard to wetlands jurisdictional determinations.